 Every IPO-bound company is required to file draft red herring prospectus (DRHP) disclosing vital details and performance on key operating metrics.
 These numbers are vetted by the company management as well as their auditors.

 This gives a view that the financial figures are sacrosanct but that is far from reality.
 Time and again, we have seen companies and auditors trying to game the system and present fudged numbers.
 At times, the magnitude of this practice could be simply mind-numbing.
 Manpasand Beverages – which listed in 2015 and went on to almost double from IPO levels within a year – was found to have serious gaps in its corporate filings.
 Couple of years later, Manpasand management was found to be involved in a GST fraud, leaving the business worth a penny stock!
 Another solid reason to have a robust IPO exit strategy.

 #5 Difficult to identify multibaggers at the onset

 Just like some IPOs lead to disasters, few of them go on to become multibaggers.
-After all, pretty much every stalwart of today started its stock market journey from an IPO!
+After all, pretty much every stalwart today started its stock market journey from an IPO!

 Read Also: How to identify good IPOs